 My preferred way to see the Blue Mountains would be by car.
 A car allows you freedom and flexibility to explore at your leisure.

 Car hire is available in the Blue Mountains.
 Visit here for more information.

 GOT MORE TIME?

 I love the Jenolan Caves.
-I first visited as a child and it has fascinated me ever since.
-There are 7 caves you can visit, some with extended tours, adventure tours for those who want to take caving to the next level or you can take it a bit easier and walk around the Blue Lake and through the Devil’s Coach House and experience a touch of yesteryear staying in the Caves House.
+I first visited as a child, and the place has fascinated me ever since.
+There are eight caves open to the public, some with extended tours, adventure tours for those who want to take caving to the next level or you can take it a bit easier and walk around the Blue Lake and through the Devil’s Coach House and experience a touch of yesteryear staying in the Caves House.

 Whatever it is you choose to do when you visit the Blue Mountains you won’t be disappointed.